euan-forrester/photo-recommender/README.md

 - Encrypt SQS messages in prod
 - Use templating lib for outputting HTML from API server
 - Add locking mechanism to Scheduler
-- Add uncaught exception handler + metric + alert to all processes